What is the Dark Web?

 Dark Web VS Deep Web

-The dark web and the deep web are often erroneously used interchangeably.
+The web and the deep web are often erroneously used interchangeably.
 To clarify: the deep web includes all the pages that don’t pop up when you run a web search.
 This covers everything requiring a login, such as personal email, online banking, or other such sites.
 Conversely, the dark web relies on encryption to keep irrefutably nefarious content anonymous.

 « Back to Glossary Index